Wradgio/jamlin/README.md

 ## Translation
 JaMLin does not translate data by itself.
-To translate it, you need to fill translations into JSON file using this format:
+It only extracts strings according to your  To translate it, you need to fill translations into JSON file using this format:
 ```json
 {
   "translationBlocks": [